-Benoit Montreuil, Coca-Cola Material Handling & Distribution Chair and professor of the Stewart School of Industrial & Systems Engineering at Georgia Tech, has been selected to receive the 2015 Pythagore Award from his alma mater, the Université du Québec à Trois-Rivières (UQTR).
+Benoit Montreuil, Coca-Cola Material Handling & Distribution Chair and professor of the Stewart School of Industrial and Systems Engineering at Georgia Tech, has been selected to receive the 2015 Pythagore Award from his alma mater, the Université du Québec à Trois-Rivières (UQTR).

 The award recognizes the exceptional accomplishments of an alumnus, including professional achievements, peer recognition, community engagement, and a strong relationship with UQTR.
 The award is “the equivalent of a gold medal,” which the recipients receive for offering out-of-the-ordinary education, application of their work, and their achievements.